 MetLife Investment Management — the asset management branch of Fortune 500 financial services company MetLife — has recently announced the sale of 4600 S. Syracuse, a 304,059-square-foot office space in Denver.
-The purchase was made by a joint venture between Miller Global Properties and Principal Real Estate Investors and landed MetLife $74.3 million, according to public records.
+The purchase was made by a joint venture between Miller Global Properties and Principal Real Estate Investors and landed MetLife — which, like many other financial and insurance companies, still has a work from home policy in place — $74.3 million.
 Mesa West Capital provided an acquisition loan totaling $59.3 million for the new owner.

 Mark Katz, senior managing director of JLL, represented the seller in the deal, while Eric Tupler and Josh Simon, senior managing directors of MetLife’s Capital Markets team, arranged the acquisition financing.